Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Related Work

-Recent research suggests using surrogate models to bypass system executions by creating models that approximate complex mathematical systems~\cite{tosem, matinnejad2014mil,NejatiSSFMM23}.
-These surrogate models predict system outputs or test verdicts based on test inputs without running the actual system.
-Most existing surrogate models rely on non-interpretable ML techniques such as neural networks~\cite{broomhead1988radial, ben2016testing}, or on regression approaches such as polynomial regression~\cite{stigler1974gergonne, matinnejad2014mil}.
-Because we consider interpretability essential, we focus only on models that can generate human-readable assertions.
-We note that decision trees and decision rules have been used in the literature as surrogate models~\cite{tosem, yuan2022visual, zhu2022fuzzy}; to our knowledge, they are the only surrogate-modelling techniques capable of producing interpretable assertions.
-These models are included in our evaluation, and we have compared them with GP techniques in terms of both accuracy and robustness.
-Our results in RQ2 and RQ3 show that GP with Ochiai generates more accurate and robust test oracles than decision trees or decision rules.
+\textit{\bfseries Surrogate Modelling.} Surrogate models are used to skip system executions for test inputs whose outputs can be predicted with near certainty~\cite{tosem, matinnejad2014mil,NejatiSSFMM23}.
+To our knowledge, DT and DR are the only interpretable surrogate models used in the literature~\cite{ben2016testing, tosem, yuan2022visual, zhu2022fuzzy}.
+In our evaluation, we have compared DT and DR with GP techniques in terms of both accuracy and robustness.
+Our results in RQ2 and RQ3 show that GP with Ochiai generates more accurate and robust test validators than DT or DR.